 - Soak and file feet once a week, moisturizing at least once a day.
 You should begin to see softer, smoother heels and feet in just a few days.

-- While wearing sandals and flip-flops are one of the many joys of warmer weather, the lack of support and an extra layer of moisture barrier that closed-heel shoes affords contributes to dry, cracked heels.
-Try alternating wearing a lightweight, closed-heel shoe at home and save the sandals and flip flops for other occasions.
+- While wearing sandals and flip-flops is one of the many joys of warmer weather, the lack of support and an extra layer of moisture barrier that closed-heel shoes afford contributes to dry, cracked heels.
+Try alternating wearing a lightweight, closed-heel shoe at home and save the sandals and flip-flops for other occasions.

 One Exceptional Cream

 While most creams won't moisturize dead, calloused skin, Aluvea can help slough off dead cells; however, it is available only by prescription.
 Ask your dermatologist about it.
 It's wonderful!

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.